psyglyphik/authkeeper/README.md

 About
 ---
-A ( React + Redux + Node + Express + MongoDB ) starter app which utilizes JWTs (JSON Web Tokens) and React HOCs (Higher-Order Components) for authentication and role-based authorization.
+A ( React + Redux + Node + Express + MongoDB ) starter app which utilizes JWTs (JSON Web Tokens) to do authentication and role-based authorization using React HOCs (Higher-Order Components) on the client-side and Express routing middleware on the server-side.

 Installation